vislearn/esac/README.md

 ![](dubrovnik.png)

-The [Dubrovnik6k (cornell)](http://www.cs.cornell.edu/projects/p2f/) is a large-scale outdoor re-localization dataset.
+[Dubrovnik6k (cornell)](http://www.cs.cornell.edu/projects/p2f/) is a large-scale outdoor re-localization dataset.
 We apply ESAC using the `cluster_dataset.py` to break it down into smaller chunks.
 We provide a script to convert the Dubrovnik dataset in the `datasets` folder (linux only, please adapt the script for other operating systems).
 Executing the script requires a command line parameter `--dbfolder` which contains the original 6844 dataset images.